scorchio/scorchio.github.com--inactive/_posts/2012-01-17-O Facebook, Facebook, wherefore art thou Facebook.markdown

 Oh WOW!
 The Nodewords module was completely rewritten for Drupal 7, it's called [Meta tags](http://drupal.org/project/metatag) and supports all Open Graph tags in a really elegant, nice way...
 Just check out this beauty:
 <img src="http://drupal.org/files/images/Meta%20tags%20%7C%20Drupal%207%20test%20site.preview.png" alt="Drupal 7 with Meta Tags module" />

 So that's all for today, folks.
-This misery really tired me out, but I have high hopes that some noble Facebook knights will come to our rescue...
+This misery really tired me out, but still, I've learned a lot.
 If you have any additional information, please share with me in the comments, I would love to know more about this!

 ####P.S.
 Solution == Un-solution?